Production Backup Strategy

 • Linux /var/atlassian/application-data/confluence

-• <conf-home>/thumbnails
+• <conf-home>/thumbnails/

-• <conf-home>/viewfile.
+• <conf-home>/viewfile/

-How do I back up?
+How do I back up my database?

 The commands to back up your database will vary depending on your database vendor, for example the command for PostgreSQL is pg_dump dbname > outfile.

-You should refer to the documentation for your particular database to find out more.
+Refer to the documentation for your particular database to find out more.

-How do I restore?
+How do I restore my database?

 Our guide on Migrating Confluence between servers has instructions on restoring a backup using this technique.